 Demonstrate Your Visual Skills Through Suffolk Coursework

-If you need to build a portfolio—or are not certain about your major path but are interested in the visual arts—you may apply to Suffolk University as an undeclared major with an interest in art and design.
+If you need to build a portfolio—or are not certain about your major path but are interested in the visual arts—you may apply to Suffolk University as an Undeclared major with an interest in Art & Design.

 Register for Specific Studio Courses from the Art & Design Curriculum

-Undeclared majors enroll in the same studio coursework in the first semester as an Art & Design major.
+An Undeclared major enrolls in the same studio coursework in the first semester as an Art & Design major.
 This means that you can explore your interest in the creative disciplines while building a body of work that can be assessed for admission to your preferred Art & Design degree program.
-Undeclared majors typically enroll in the three studios during their first semester of coursework, which vary slightly depending on your intended program:
+During the first semester of coursework, an Undeclared major typically enrolls in three studios courses, which vary depending on the intended program:

 - ADF S101 Foundation Drawing I